Help Deep River Friends Meeting feed families this holiday season

 Deep River Friends Meeting is hosting the “Camp Out for Hunger” food drive Nov.
-13-17 from 7 a.m. to 7 p.m. to benefit Hand to Hand Food Pantry.
-Members and friends plan to camp out daily to collect donations to help feed families this holiday season.
+15-20 (M-F from 7 a.m. to 7 p.m. and Saturday from 7 a.m. to noon) to benefit Hand to Hand Food Pantry and Backpack Beginnings.
+Deep River Friends member David Smith plans to camp out daily to collect donations to help feed families this holiday season.

 Here’s a list of the most-needed items:

 - Toiletries – toilet paper, toothpaste, toothbrushes, deodorant, etc.

 - Pet items – canned food, dry food, cat litter, etc.

 See and share event updates and photos on social media using #feedhp on Facebook, Twitter and Instagram.